priyankark/PhonePi_SampleServer/README.md

 * You don't need the port number if you are using Phone Pi+.
 Just input the ip address.
 Example: 192.168.1.24
 * Switch on whatever sensor's data you want to stream.

-You can make any changes you want to to PhonePi.py
+You can make any changes you want to to PhonePi.py or PhonePi.js

 ## Data Format Cheat sheet:
 * Accelerometer: x,y,z